therealmojojojo/ampi/README.md

 Main use cases:
 1. Power 2*Monitor Audio BR2 speakers
-1. Run Roonlabs bridge
+1. Run Spotify, Roonlabs bridge
 1. NFC card triggers a playlist (album)
 1. HW volume button
    - 0-80%
-1. HW power on/off buttons (for amp only)
+1. HW power on/off switch - there has to be a way to reset pi without using command line (errors will happen)
    - stops/starts the amp but not the pi
 1. HW media control buttons
    - play, rewind, ffw, stop